 VII.
 Comparative Analysis

-In this section, we compare the results of our job quality analysis, namely low-wage employment, with job quality measures from CIBC and the OECD.
+In this section, we compare the results of our job quality analysis regarding low-wage employment with job quality measures from the Canadian Imperial Bank of Commerce (CIBC) and the OECD.

 A. CIBC's Employment Quality Index